 Gusseted pillows with higher lofts are a favorite amongst slide sleepers due to how much space needs to be supported between the head and shoulders.
 Thick pillows that provide a plush contouring, and firm support, is what you need to look for if this is your preferred position.
 This is important in order to keep the soft tissues of your neck well supported and allow it to be able to rest without placing any additional strain on the spine.

 Thin pillows, unless for a child, are generally not lofty enough in order to provide this type of support.

-If you are a side or back sleeper then thin pillows should be a go to for your sleep comfort needs.
+If you are a back sleeper then thin pillows should be a go to for your sleep comfort needs.
 As mentioned above they provide the proper alignment needed for these positions, as well as the neck support to allow a more restful, relaxed night.